 The key to having a better day and a more efficient morning isn’t in being a different person, so don’t worry about not being a morning person.
 Changing a few habits and then creating some new ones is all you need to conquer mornings like a champion.

+Adding Beyond Greens to your routine will do wonders for your energy throughout the day.
 For most people, avoiding that cell phone for an hour is going to be the hardest habit.
 Don’t beat yourself up over it, master the other habits first and then work on leaving tech until later.
 You’ll find that you’re actually a more engaged and happier person if you can step away from the phone.

 In a month’s time, you’ll be so happy you decided to make these changes, and who knows what you’ll accomplish.